HumblySe/gulp-template/readme.md

 ## Gulp tasks
 #### gulp dev
-* Concatinates vendor LESS & JS files on startup.
+* Concatenates vendor LESS & JS files on startup.
-* Watches dev LESS & JS at given paths (`environment.json js_build_path` for JS files, `environment.json less_dev_path` for LESS vendor files)
+* Watches dev LESS & JS at given paths (`package.json js_build_path` for JS files, `package.json less_dev_path` for LESS vendor files)
 * Runs browsersync
 * Outputs to `vendors.less`, `style.less`, `vendors.js` and `bundle.js`
 If no `environment.json proxy` address is given, Browsersync will start it's own server.

 #### gulp vendors
-* Concatinates vendor LESS files
+* Concatenates vendor LESS files
-* Concationates all JS files.
+* Concatenates all JS files.
 * Outputs to `vendors.less`, `vendors.js` and `bundle.js`

 #### gulp dist
-* Concatinates and minifies vendor LESS files
+* Concatenates and minifies vendor LESS files
-* Concationates and minifies all JS files.
+* Concatenates and minifies all JS files.
 * Outputs to `vendors.less`, `style.less` and `bundle.js`

 #### gulp template
-* Generates an index.html file from the `.mustache` file in `templates`
+* Generates an html files from the `.mustache` files in `templates`

 #### gulp default or gulp help
 Gives you some help